Huangxiaojie2024/InterDIA/Streamlit_webapp/README.md

 **Important Notes**

-Ensure all paths in app.py are relative
+Ensure all paths in app.py are relative;
-Include all dependencies in requirements.txt
+Include all dependencies in requirements.txt;
-Verify model files are properly uploaded
+Verify model files are properly uploaded;
-Test locally before deployment
+Test locally before deployment.